 According to a recent LinkedIn study, the following metrics are most often used to assess the quality of an employer’s brand: retention, quality of hire, cost of hire, and # of applicants for the position.
 High employee retention is a strong indicator of a powerful employee brand.
 When you have disengaged employees looking elsewhere to fulfill their need to grow, it costs the company in recruiting time and productivity.
 Additionally, 72% of employers agree that employer brand has a significant impact on hiring.

 Another study from HBR analyzed the driving forces of retention and engagement.
 Not surprisingly, growth opportunities, a positive work culture, and fair compensation were at the top of the list.
 When top performers leave a company, the most common reason is, “I just didn’t see the right opportunities here.”
 This impacts operational strategy in several ways - lost talent, lost productivity, and potentially lost recruitment opportunities.
 When you think about your employer brand, how does learning & development impact it?

 From a numbers perspective, strong employer brands save companies money while generating more profits.
-Attracting higher caliber employees and developing them leads to increased employee engagement numbers, which leads to increased dedication.
+Attracting higher caliber employees and developing them with a successful organizational learning strategy leads to increased employee engagement numbers, which leads to increased dedication.
 This translates itself directly into increased customer satisfaction and loyalty, which equals profits.
 There is a positive correlation between brand satisfaction and performance.

 But how do we get there?

 Learning and development opportunities are directly tied to employee performance and engagement.
 Employees want to know that their company cares about them, their development, and their future growth opportunities.
 This kind of strong engagement helps build an employer brand as a place where people want to work and contribute.